-If you require editing, this will give you an idea of the options.
+If you require editing, this will give you an idea about the options.
 Please use the form below if you wish to arrange for editing of your manuscript.

 An Editor may perform any of several functions.
 First, one must clearly define the type of work to be done.
 Is it intended to be “editing” or “proofreading”?
 Further, there are two broad considerations for a contract, along with several more within each path.
 It can get complicated!